(Low T) Low Free Testosterone: Causes, Symptoms & Treatment

 If you have low testosterone, you may experience a combination of the following symptoms; you won't necessarily experience them all.

-You may also have decreased sense of well-being, feelings of depression, difficulty focusing or trouble remembering things.
+• Emotional and Cognitive Changes: A decreased sense of well-being, feelings of depression, difficulty focusing, or trouble remembering things may occur.

-Men with low testosterone also tend to experience issues with infertility too.
+• Infertility: Men with low testosterone often experience infertility issues.

 Causes